 To master stock market technical analysis, sentiment, and stock charts, you must study the books professional technical analysts use.
 These books help analysts land high-paying jobs with investment banks and advisory firms.

 Do you want to successfully attempt to trade stocks, commodities, and foreign exchange currencies?
 If so, you need to study Technical Analysis (TA).
-TA is essentially the study of Supply and Demand, Volume, and Price through an array of different lenses called Stock Charts.
+TA is essentially the study of Supply and Demand, Volume, and Price through various lenses called stock charts.

 Professional Market Technical Analysts like myself study for an IFTA (International Federation of Technical Analysts) exam or the Chartered Market Technician (CMT) exam, which are industry-recognized certifications.